Get involved in 2016

 Grow Heathrow is a community space, open every day, 10am – 6pm (Sundays 2-6pm) and you can visit, learn new skills and help make positive things happen.

 If you’re planning to arrive outside these hours and/or would like to stay, let us know first.
-Email email@example.com and we’ll make sure the kettle is on for you.
+Ring us on 07706602284 or email firstname.lastname@example.org and we’ll make sure the kettle is on for you.

 What are the best days to come?
-If your coming to Grow Heathrow for the first time, Thursday is the best day to come as there will definitely be someone to host you and find your way.
+If your coming to Grow Heathrow for the first time, Thursdays and Tuesdays are the best days to come as there will definitely be someone to host you and find your way.

 If you are interested in coming for a particular activity / event, see the events page for what’s on when.